-The Division protects the confidentiality of all information provided through leniency applications, and will disclose the contents of an application only with the applicant's consent, upon prior disclosure by the applicant, or pursuant to a court order.
+The Division protects the confidentiality of all information provided through leniency applications, and will disclose the contents of an application only with the applicant's consent.
 These protections apply even against foreign antitrust agencies seeking information on applicants to the DOJ.
 The information in leniency applications may, however, be subject to discovery in criminal litigation.
-Additionally, federal law provides for broad discovery in civil cases that could cover documents, even if used as part of a leniency application.
+Additionally, civil plaintiffs routinely request (with success) documents used as part of a leniency application.
+To note, the government typically will seek to stay some or all discovery in a parallel civil case while its investigation is ongoing.

 Leniency applicants also can make the strategic decision to disclose incriminating documents to private litigants pursuant to incentives established by the Antitrust Criminal Penalty Enhancement and Reform Act of 2004 ("ACPERA").
 ACPERA provides that successful leniency applicants may limit their civil liability by cooperating with plaintiffs in private suits related to the government's enforcement actions.
 To satisfy the statutory requirements, a company seeking relief generally must begin to cooperate early in the government's investigation, and also must produce to the private plaintiffs a substantially larger body of documents than would be required under typical discovery rules.
-Companies that provide satisfactory cooperation are subject to only single damages without joint and several liability in the civil actions.
+Companies that provide satisfactory cooperation are subject only to actual damages suffered by the plaintiff.
+In the absence of ACPERA's civil liability limitation, the defendant, in civil actions, would be subject to statutorily authorised treble damages and joint and several liability with other co-conspirators.